 Since the end of the second world war the demand for oil soot up and up.
 First in the America and much of western Europe and later in Asia; namely Japan, Korea, India and china.
 Today some 3,000 million tones ( approx figure ) of oil is transported through the sea; of which a substantial part came from the gulf.

-Furthermore it was made sure that the crew must be trained in hand to deal with such situation; containing the spill and damage due to oil spill.
-Important steeps such as introduction of double hull, oily water separator, SOPEP, mandatory traffic separation and segregated blast tanks; was possible thanks to the stricter laws under Marpol.
+Important steeps such as the introduction of the double hull, oily water separator, SOPEP, mandatory traffic separation, and segregated blast tanks; was possible thanks to the stricter laws under Marpol.

 Thanks to steps such as these under Marpol annex 1; the events of accidents and subsequent damage to the environment due to oil spill have reduced drastically.